-Approaches to CPD and teaching reading comprehensions strategies evolved throughout the year, with the greatest changes taking place in the summer term.
-There is now a daily, 30 min, reading session dedicated to Early Reading skills or Comprehension with a consistent approach throughout school.
-This remains a priority and we hope to see further evidence of their success in the next academic year.
-School led tutoring also complemented the use of the PP grant in developing reading strategies, particularly in Key Stage 2.
+The developments in the teaching of phonics, early reading and reading comprehension strategies are now well embedded.
+There is a protected daily, 30 min, reading session dedicated to Early Reading skills or Comprehension with a consistent approach throughout school.
+This remains a priority and we hope to see further evidence of success in the next academic year.
+School led tutoring also complemented the use of the PP grant in developing reading strategies.